MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 # Use Azure OpenAI to turn whiteboard sketches into Apache Airflow DAGs

-Apache Airflow Jobs in Microsoft Fabric provides cloud-native experience for data engineers and data scientists, with features such as instant runtime provisioning, cloud-based authoring, dynamic auto-scaling, intelligent auto-pause, and enhanced security.
-It is a fully managed service that enables you to create, schedule, and monitor Apache Airflow workflows in the cloud without worrying about underlying infrastructure.
+Apache Airflow Jobs in Microsoft Fabric provides cloud-native experience for data engineers and data scientists, with features such as instant runtime provisioning, cloud-based authoring, dynamic autoscaling, intelligent autopause, and enhanced security.
+It's a fully managed service that enables you to create, schedule, and monitor Apache Airflow workflows in the cloud without worrying about underlying infrastructure.

 Now, with the `gpt-4o` AI model in Azure, we're pushing the limits of what you can do with Apache Airflow Jobs and making it possible for you to create Apache Airflow DAGs from just your whiteboard sketch idea.
-This feature is particularly useful for data engineers and data scientists who want to quickly prototype and visualize their data workflows.
+This feature is useful for data engineers and data scientists who want to quickly prototype and visualize their data workflows.

 In this article, you create an end to end workflow that downloads the sketch stored in Azure Blob Storage, use `gpt-4o` to turn it into Apache Airflow DAG and load it into Apache Airflow Jobs for execution.